Where to go birding in Payne County

 The team at eBird maps out and provides species lists for locations where sightings have been reported at public hotspots.
 You can search the hotspots map for Payne County and find a wealth of information.
 The following screencaps illustrate the locations of color-coded hotspots in our county:

-Approximately 280 different species of birds have been observed in Payne County.
-Watch this space for an update to our local checklist.
-In the meantime, eBird is again our friend: Here is a link to a bar graph of species abundance and seasonal occurrence in Payne County, based on submissions to eBird.
+Be sure to view recent checklists from Payne County … Approximately 325 different species of birds have been observed in Payne County.
+Here is a link to a bar graph of species abundance and seasonal occurrence in Payne County, based on submissions to eBird.